.NET HELP

 Polymorphism and Abstraction: Interfaces and Abstract Classes

 Polymorphism enables objects to be handled as instances of their base class rather than their specific class.
-Abstraction enables you to define abstract classes and interfaces that cannot be instantiated but can be used as base classes.
+Abstraction allows you to define abstract classes and interfaces that cannot be instantiated but can be used as base classes.

 Abstract Classes and Methods